Aryana0303/sql_project/questions_and_answers.md

 Hence, it can be seen that there exists minimal positive correlation between votes and ratings.

-#### Retrieve the directors whose movies have consistently high ratings (all movies have a rating above 8).
+#### Ques 4.
+Retrieve the directors whose movies have consistently high ratings (all movies have a rating above 8).

 ````sql
 SELECT Director